desireeHonore/desireehonore/README.md

 - 👋 Hi, I’m @desireehonore
-- 👀 I’m interested in becoming a UX/UI Developer
+- 👀 I’m currently interested in Front End Developnent and UI Design
-- 🌱 I’m currently majoring in computer science
+- 🌱 I’m majoring in computer science with a minor in statistics
 - 💞️ I’m looking to collaborate on fun, innovating projects
-- 📫 How to reach me: by email: honoredesiree@gmail.com
+- 📫 How to reach me: by email, honoredesiree@gmail.com
-- ⚡ Fun fact: I aspire to be a professional figure skater
+- ⚡ Fun fact: I aspire to be a professional figure skater one day

 <!---
 Desireehonore/Desireehonore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.